twissamodi/GitActivity/README.md

 10. Write git commands to create a new branch and switch to a different branch.
 11. Can we add a new remote to our repo, if yes, what is the command?
 12. Write git commands to view status of changes and the commit history.
+13. List the basic linux commands that you learnt and write their uses.